Mod8124/AppStudent/README.md

 ### 📃Project Overview

-This Version is mine if you want to see the real version you can check the original [app-estudiantes](https://github.com/Kevin04C/app-estudiantes)
+This Version is mine if you want to see the real version you can check the original repo [app-estudiantes](https://github.com/Kevin04C/app-estudiantes)

 A web platform that consists to provide tools for students just as todo-list, dictionary to look for english words, pomodoro, calendar, calculator.
 All this in only place.